Gifted Education » Characteristics of Gifted

 Characteristics of Gifted and Talented Students

-In preschool years giftedness can be demonstrated by early physical development, early language development, and/or exceptional powers of observation and curiosity.
+In preschool years giftedness may be demonstrated by early physical development, early language development, and/or exceptional powers of observation and curiosity.
 While it is rare for a gifted child to exhibit all of the following characteristics, it is common for a gifted child to manifest many of them.

 • learns rapidly